vj-vikas/portfolio/README.md

 # portfolio
-in this project i just make a portfolio where i can post my photo my details user ca mail me.
+in this project i just make a portfolio where i can post my photo my details user can mail me.